somnambulist-tech/query-builder/README.md

 In the case of post events, the generated SQL is provided and may be revised as needed by the listener.
 For pre events, the execution flow can be early terminated by providing compiled SQL.
 This is useful when altering the main part for a given SQL dialect, for example: Postgres HAVINGs cannot work with aliased fields.
 The listener converts these and returns pre-built SQL avoiding the need for further processing.

 If you have multiple listeners per event, then you should consider using an event dispatcher that allows setting the priority to avoid collisions, or ensure that the listeners are registered in the correct order.

-One use case would be to add a Pre*QueryCompile listener to check for function usage for a given dialect and ensure that invalid or unsupported types are detected ahead of time.
-Another could be to add smarty join functionality where a separate schema object is used to automatically resolve joins based on aliases etc.
+One use case would be to add a `Pre*QueryCompile` listener to check for function usage for a given dialect and ensure that invalid or unsupported types are detected ahead of time.
+Another could be to add smart join functionality where a separate schema object is used to automatically resolve joins based on aliases etc.

 ### Tests